Biblical apocrypha

 Copies of the Luther Bible include the intertestamental books between the Old Testament and New Testament; they are termed the "Apocrypha" in Christian denominations having their origins in the Reformation.

-The Biblical apocrypha (from Ancient Greek ἀπόκρυφος 'hidden') denotes the collection of ancient books, some of which are believed by some to be of doubtful origin, thought to have been written some time between 200 BC and 100 AD.
+The Biblical apocrypha (from Ancient Greek ἀπόκρυφος (apókryphos) 'hidden') denotes the collection of ancient books, some of which are believed by some to be of doubtful origin, thought to have been written some time between 200 BC and 100 AD.

-The Catholic, Eastern Orthodox and Oriental Orthodox churches include some or all of the same texts within the body of their version of the Old Testament, with Catholics terming them deuterocanonical books.
+The Catholic Church, Eastern Orthodox Church, Oriental Orthodox Churches, and Assyrian Church of the East include some or all of the same texts within the body of their version of the Old Testament, with Catholics terming them deuterocanonical books.
 Traditional 80-book Protestant Bibles include fourteen books in an intertestamental section between the Old Testament and New Testament called the Apocrypha, deeming these useful for instruction, but non-canonical.
 Reflecting this view, the lectionaries of the Lutheran Churches and Anglican Communion include readings from the Apocrypha.

 Acceptance

-Some of the Biblical apocrypha were in the canon accepted by the earliest ecumenical councils.

 It was in Luther's Bible of 1534 that the Apocrypha was first published as a separate intertestamental section.
 The preface to the Apocrypha in the Geneva Bible claimed that while these books "were not received by a common consent to be read and expounded publicly in the Church", and did not serve "to prove any point of Christian religion save in so much as they had the consent of the other scriptures called canonical to confirm the same", nonetheless, "as books proceeding from godly men they were received to be read for the advancement and furtherance of the knowledge of history and for the instruction of godly manners."
 Later, during the English Civil War, the Westminster Confession of 1647 excluded the Apocrypha from the canon and made no recommendation of the Apocrypha above "other human writings", and this attitude toward the Apocrypha is represented by the decision of the British and Foreign Bible Society in the early 19th century not to print it.
 Today, English Bibles with the Apocrypha are becoming more popular again, and they are often printed as intertestamental books.

-Many of these texts are considered canonical Old Testament books by the Catholic Church, affirmed by the Council of Rome (382) and later reaffirmed by the Council of Trent (1545–1563); and by the Eastern Orthodox Church which are referred to as anagignoskomena per the Synod of Jerusalem (1672).
+Many of these texts are considered canonical Old Testament books by the Catholic Church, affirmed by the Council of Rome (382), Synod of Hippo (393) and Councils of Carthage (397), and later reaffirmed by the Council of Trent (1545–1563); and by the Eastern Orthodox Church which are referred to as anagignoskomena per the Synod of Jerusalem (1672).